The Club shall be called WICKERSLEY YOUTH JUNIOR FOOTBALL CLUB and shall be affiliated to:

-7) Collection of team subscription and weekly draw money.
+7) Collection of team subscription and weekly draw money (If Self Funded).
 Bank statements itemising transactions and balances are to be submitted to the Club Treasurer at each monthly Management Meeting.
 Failure to do so will result in a fine at a level determined by the Management Committee.

 8) Reporting to the Team Managers Meeting on a monthly basis.